To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Open 7 days a week, the SEE Science Center in Manchester, NH, is an interactive learning center established to promote the understanding, enjoyment and achievements of science, technology, engineering and mathematics.
 Visitors (ages 3+) encounter hands-on exhibits covering topics such as forces, light, sound electricity, simple machines and more; daily demonstrations; and the LEGO® Millyard Project (Manchester's Amoskeag Millyard as it might have looked circa 1900—including City Hall and the Notre Dame bridge—and all built with commercially-available LEGO bricks).
 A seasonally scheduled family workshop on weekends may be attended as a drop-in.
 A science gift shop is on the premises.

-The pass is valid for free admission for ONE family of up to 4 people.
+The pass is valid for free admission of 2 people.
 Regular admission rates will apply for additional family members.